 As you stroll through the streets of London, an expert guide will show you places that appear in or inspired the Harry Potter films.

-The city of London is full of places that have to do with the Harry Potter movies and with this tour they will not go unnoticed.
+The city of London is full of places that have to do with the Harry Potter films and with this tour you will not miss them.
 A guide will show you Platform 9 and 3/4, Diagon Alley or Gringotts Bank while you walk around London like a Muggle.

-This tour is also in small groups of (at most) about 25 people.
+This tour is also in small groups of (at most) 25 people.
 This means that the guide can focus on the explanations you ask for in a more personalized way.
-The guides who do this kind of tour have two qualities: they know London inside out and they are also fans of the Harry Potter books and movies.
-Take advantage of the opportunity and enjoy every moment of the tour!
+The guides who do this type of tour have two qualities: they know London inside out and they are also fans of the Harry Potter books and movies.
+Take the opportunity and enjoy every moment of the tour!

-- Recommended if... you want to enjoy the Harry Potter universe at a reduced price or if you are left wanting more after seeing Warner Bros.
+- Recommended if... you want to enjoy the Harry Potter universe at a reduced price or you are left wanting more after seeing Warner Bros.
+Studios.

-Here is the Harry Potter tour of Warner Bros. studios
+Here's the Harry Potter tour of Warner Bros.
+Studios

-During this visit, in addition to seeing the set design and costumes of the films, you will learn more about the saga and how the films were made, including special effects.
-Taking into account muggle details, the recommendation is to book tickets for Warner Bros.
-Studios in advance due to the large influx of visitors and hire transportation to and from there, as they are far from the center.
+During this tour, in addition to seeing the set design and costumes from the films, you will learn more about the saga and how the films were made, including special effects.
+Taking into account muggle details, the recommendation is to book tickets for Warner Bros. studios in advance due to the large influx of visitors and hire transportation to and from there, as they are far from the center.
 A word of advice: be careful if you are offered resale tickets for the Harry Potter studios.

 If you want to make sure whether or not it is worth visiting the Warner Bros. studios for the Harry Potter tour, I will give you a small sample of what you will find there.
 For starters, I'll tell you that the studios are divided into interiors and exteriors and the sets in both places not only have original props from the films, but also cinematic information on how they were made.
 But step by step.

-Also, the Harry Potter studios in London are not just for watching: in many of them you will be able to do magic by waving a wand or lifting a broom.
+What's more, London's Harry Potter studios aren't just for watching: in many of them you'll be able to work magic by waving a wand or lifting a broom.